David Martin is an international heritage lawyer and a legal historian who studied law and history at the London School of Economics.

 - The history of local government in Stoke-on-Trent and Newcastle-under-Lyme.

 - Maintaining law and order in the Potteries during the 19th century.

-- The decline of the Anglo-Saxon shire and hundred courts since the Middle Ages and the introduction of petty sessions, quarter sessions and assize courts.
+- The decline of Anglo-Saxon shire and hundred courts and the creation of petty sessions, quarter sessions and assize courts in the Middle Ages.